SegFaulty/RestInCloud/src/Ric/Client/README.md

 ## Help admin

-* list - list all file(name)s; or all matching fileNames if (regex-)pattern given e.g. "admin list /mysql-.*/i"
+* list - list all file(name)s; or all matching fileNames if pattern (see below for pattern)
 * inventory - list files with version and size informations
 * info - sever info, as admin config included
 * health - cluster info, as admin with quota infos and failure details  "OK" / "WARNING" / "CRITICAL" // command exit status and STDERR supported
 * joinCluster - join/build a cluster (join the connected server to an existing cluster (via clusterServer), or build a cluster with the other server)
 * leaveCluster - disconnect the server from a cluster and remove from all clusterNodes
 * removeFromCluster - remove given server from all clusterNodes
 * addServer - add a replication client
 * removeServer - remove a replication client
 * copyServer - connected server to targetServer
 * checkConsistency - check files and version off all servers (optionally only for {pattern} matching files)  // command exit status and STDERR supported

 a cluster is a bunch of servers, where all of them are added (addServer) to all servers, every server is a replicant of every server .. u got it

+pattern: (method: contains)    REGEX:  e.g. "/mysql-.*/i"   OR   (if first character is AlphaNum )   e.g. "bla" or with wildcard  "bl?" or "2022-*-01"

     ric admin list [{pattern}]
     ric admin inventory [{pattern}] [{sortby:[file]|time|versions|size|allsize}]